lskatz/perl-app-hump/README.md

 ## Help

-You can view more usage by running `perldoc lib/App/Hump.pm` or by filing a ticket under the github issues tab.
+You can view more usage by running `perldoc lib/App/Hump.pm`.

+Ask for any more help by filing a ticket under the github issues tab.